Zach Potter: Professional career

-Pre-draft

 New York Jets

 The New York Jets signed Potter and an undrafted free agent in 2009.
 He was waived during final cuts on September 5.

 Jacksonville Jaguars

-Potter was signed to the practice squad of the Jacksonville Jaguars on September 17, 2009 and converted to tight end.
+Potter was signed to the practice squad of the Jacksonville Jaguars on September 17, 2009, and converted into a tight end.
 He was promoted to the active roster on December 21.
-He caught his first NFL pass on Week 17 against Cleveland.
+Potter caught his first NFL pass on Week 17 against the Cleveland Browns.

 St. Louis Rams

-He was signed by the St. Louis Rams on May 20, 2013.
+Potter was signed by the St. Louis Rams on May 20, 2013.
 He was released on August 31.

 Houston Texans

-On February 26, 2014, he was signed by the Texans.
-He was released during final roster cuts on August 29, 2014.
+On February 26, 2014, Potter was signed by the Houston Texans.
+He was released during final roster cuts on August 29.